AjaySurya-018/AjaySurya-018/README.md

 ## 🤖 About Me

-I'm a Computer Science & AI student at Amrita Vishwa Vidyapeetham with a passion for developing AI-powered solutions.
+I'm a Computer Science & AI student at Amrita University with a passion for developing AI-powered solutions.
 Currently working as a Software Engineer Intern at Guidewire Software, I love exploring the intersection of softtware engineering & machine learning.

 ```python
 class AjaySurya: